 I will hear the sound of his voice and his laugh, and feel his emotions through the music he loved and the cherished words he spoke, for the remainder of my life.

 Sound is so intimate, so important.
 And the ability to hear only exists until the mechanics are compromised.
-Without listening to memory we are deaf even though we can still hear.
+Without listening memories we are deaf even though we can still hear.
 Kylie and Matt’s stories are a powerful reminder to listen with intention and for as long as we can.

 Wife always of Co-Founder of Neurotone, Inc., Gerry Kearby